NEW 2021 Model with better Low-Stretch materials, dual HI-VIS Colors, and includes a NIRVANA Line Holder.

 The Oudachi is a nymphing line that helps you get your fly down deep where the fish are and it easily turns over most flies, even large flies (such as streamers) at long line lengths.
 It does this with a furled fluorocarbon tip section.
-It then has a HI-Vis Section about the fluorocarbon section so you can see where your line is and as also a great visual for depth control and strike indication.
-The rest of the furled line up to the rod tip connection is a less hi-vis color.
+It then has a HI-Vis Orange Section about the fluorocarbon section so you can see where your line is and as also a great visual for depth control and strike indication.
+The rest of the furled line up to the rod tip connection is a HI-VIS Yellow color.
+This dual hi-vis colors make it easy to see and track your line.

-This is a very effective line for fishing rivers with deeper holes, larger rivers, lakes, ponds, and anywhere you want to get deep fast.
+This is a very effective line for fishing rivers with deeper holes, medium to large rivers, lakes, ponds, and anywhere you want to get deep fast.
 Having said that, it is still very effective in small streams.

-It is also the best line for casting heavy flies that don’t cast well on other lines but still works great with weightless kabari flies.
+It is also one of the best line for casting heavy flies that don’t cast well on other lines but still works great with weightless kabari flies.

 Here is what Doug Kinney says about this line: